zain-x/container/mdContainer/labs/Lab06-Part01.md

 ### XUnit Tests
 - Test whether the Attack method correctly reduces the health of the target (enemy) when the player attacks.
 - Test whether the Attack method correctly reduces the health of the target (player) when the enemy attacks.
-- Assert that the player's health is greater than zero after winning the battle.
+- Assert that the winner health is greater than zero after winning the battle.

 ### Stretch Goals
-- Implement a leveling system where characters gain experience points and improve their stats.
+- Implement a leveling system where characters gain experience points from defeating monsters and improve their stats.

-### Note: you should use OOP ( object oriented programming ) concepts like virtual methods, method overriding, and interfaces to enhance you code.
+### Note: you should use OOP concepts like virtual methods, and method overriding, to enhance your code.

 ### Lab Structure
 ```